wealdtech/ethdo/docs/conversions.md

 $ ethdo wallet create --type=hd --mnemonic='abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon art' --wallet=Wallet --wallet-passphrase=secret
 ```

-### I want a specific public key.
+### I want an account with a specific public key.

-To create a specific public key you need to have both the mnemonic and the derivation path.
+To create an account with a specific public key you need to have both the mnemonic and the derivation path.
 A derivation path looks something like `m/12381/3600/0/0` and is used by `ethdo` to generate a specific private key (from which the public key is in turn derived).

 You should first create a wallet as per the previous step.
 To then create an account run the command below with the following changes: